NativeScript/docs-v7/ui-dialogs.md

   console.log("Dialog result: " + r.result + ", user: " + r.userName + ", pwd: " + r.password);
 });
 ```

-*__Important__: Dialog result argument is object with three properties: result, userName and password (entered user name and password).
-Result property is true if the dialog is closed with OK button, false if closed with Cancel button, undefined if closed with neutral button.*
+> The dialog result argument is an object with three properties: result, userName and password (entered user name and password).
+The result property is true if the dialog is closed with the OK button, false if closed with the Cancel button or undefined if closed with a neutral button.

 ### Action

+**Web-Browser Style**

 ```JavaScript
 var dialogs = require("ui/dialogs");
 dialogs.action("Your message", "Cancel button text", ["Option1", "Option2"]).then(function (result) {